Is the miracle question as good as it sounds? Well, possibly.

 - Your Miracle Worksheet

-Use the worksheet to capture your answer to the miracle question, then consider next steps and your support network.
+This worksheet can be used to capture a client’s answer to the miracle question, evaluate their support network, and consider next steps for action.

 - Marital Conflicts Questionnaire